 The mosquito net

 Many people nowadays have never heard of a mosquito net and try to cope with mosquitoes by using sprays or repellents.
 Although these are helpful they are expensive, sometimes irritate the skin and soon wear off; the same is true of the sprays, which I often found about finished me off but left the mosquitoes in fine shape.
 Outdoors (or indoors if one has no effective fly screens in the windows), a mosquito net ensures protection and therefore a restful night’s sleep.
 In tropical countries a net can usually be purchased ready-made; it consists of an oblong top the size of a bed, which has four “walls” of net hanging down all around which are tucked under the mattress so nothing can get up the sides; the four corners of the top must be attached to something to keep the net suspended above the bed or sleeping bag.
-I always tie strings about 200 centimetres long or more to each corner so that I can hang it up when I want to and not have to look about for a usually non-existent piece of string.
+I always tie strings about 0.2 metres long or more to each corner so that I can hang it up when I want to and not have to look about for a usually non-existent piece of string.
 I also carry with me a supply of nails to drive into the walls and attach the strings to.
 One of the most important things for a person going to sleep in villages to take along is a mosquito net.
 Although the following type of net can sometimes be purchased (they make them in Japan and elsewhere) I herewith give directions for making one and will call it by its Persian name “Pashiband” out of gratitude for all the services it has

 rendered me in my life in the Holy Land and while travelling.